OPTIMISING EGYPT’S WASTEWATER TREATMENT PLANTS

 offers holistic and economic optimisation of wastewater treatment plants and sludge dewatering, specialised in software-based automated operating systems for highest efficiency in process and energy management.

 focuses on environmental process engineering and acts as project coordination and content management.
 Through its

 “Campus El Gouna” in Egypt, it provides reliable and cost-efficient local analyses.

 The Holding Company for Water and Wastewater (HCWW)

 is in charge of operation and maintenance of Egypt´s water and sanitation infrastructure.

 German Water Partnership e.V.

-is the only network in the German water sector with an international focus and unites around 350 companies, trade associations and institutions from business, science and research.
+is the only network in the German water sector with an international focus and unites over 300 companies, trade associations and institutions from business, science and research.